govau/design-system-site/content/get-started/getting-started.md

 ---
-layout: content/abstract
+layout: home/intro
+imgurl: assets/img/artwork-getting-started.png
+imgalt: designers and developers working together
+url:
 ---

-We've got a range of different tools to get you started.
+*We've got a range of different tools to get you started.
 Which is best for you?
 It all depends on your project needs and technical understanding.
-And whether you're a developer or a designer.
+And whether you're a developer or a designer.*

+Don’t forget to check out our [Community](/community) to see what others are doing!